AmsaleTsige/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-task 7 Write a function that prints half of a string, followed by a new line. task 8 Write a function that prints n elements task 9 Write a function that copies the string
+task 7 Write a function that prints half of a string, followed by a new line. task 8 Write a function that prints n elements task 9 Write a function that copies the string task 10 Write a function that convert a string to an integer.